servactory/servactory/docs/pages/home.md

 ### Testing

 Services written under Servactory are tested like standard Ruby classes.
-As a result of the unified approach to the development of services, their testing also become uniform.
+As a result of the unified approach to the development of services, their testing also becomes uniform.